 Description The subjects comprise a two storey semi detached house.
-Accommodation Ground Floor - Entrance hallway, Living Room with Dining area and Kitchen.
+Accommodation Ground Floor - Entrance porch open to Entrance hallway, Living Room with Dining area and Kitchen.
 First Floor - Hallway Landing, 2 Bedrooms and Bathroom with wc.
-Gross internal floor area (m2) Approximately 68 square metres.
-Neighbourhood and location The subjects are located within the popular commuter village of Houston.
-The immediately surrounding area is developed with properties of similar age and character with the modern Cala development located to rear.
-Age Approximately 45 years.
+Gross internal floor area (m2) Approximately 69 square metres.
+Neighbourhood and location The subjects are located centrally within Elderslie.
+The immediately surrounding area is developed with properties of similar age and character and all usual residential amenities and transport links are available nearby.
+Age Approximately 60 years.
 Weather At the time of inspection it was dry and bright.
-Chimney stacks There are no chimney stacks.
+Chimney stacks The subjects are served by a mutual chimney stack which is of brick construction.
+Flashings, where visible, were seen to be formed in lead.
+Visually inspected with the aid of binoculars where required.